WJWA: History

 The Internet gave WUEV great opportunities to share many things to the world.
 WUEV carried the World Radio Network signal from WRN-1, North America, during the early morning hours and into the early afternoon.
 Before the noon news, the station operator at the time would spool up one of several pre-recorded syndicated shows.
 After the noon news, on-air talent would take over until 1 or 2 a.m., when the station operator would switch back to WRN-1.
 Thus, anyone listening to WUEV in the late 1990s could hear anything from progressive rock to metal, from jazz to hip-hop, news to sports, anywhere in the world.

 Before the launch of the Internet Center, the only source for University of Evansville Men's basketball coverage was local sources inside Evansville, particularly Adam Alexander on WKDQ.
 Evansville basketball was not broadcast anywhere outside of the area.
 WUEV did not air UE basketball through their terrestrial signal at that time, either.
 But, they could carry basketball on the internet.
 A DR-10 telephone switcher was purchased and wired into the Internet Center by Bailey, so that Clark and the field broadcast team could call the UE toll-free number, reach the proper extension, and switch the internet broadcast signal from the control room's input line to a Marti or Comdex input line.
 Listeners could now "tune in" to the internet broadcast.
 When the game was over, someone would call back and switch the signal back to the terrestrial feed.

-With WUEV's new foray into the world of internet radio, Clark made a key partnership with the Missouri Valley Conference to offer a sports broadcasting workshop in conjunction with the annual conference Men's Basketball Tournament in St. Louis, MO.
+With WUEV's new foray into the world of internet radio, Clark made a key partnership with the Missouri Valley Conference to offer a sports broadcasting workshop in conjunction with the annual conference Men's Basketball Tournament in St. Louis, Missouri.
 Students from the MVC schools would do the play-by-play and color while their teams were on the floor at the tournament.

 At the same time, WUEV engineers investigated new ways of bringing the experience to the Internet listener.
 Webcams were purchased and taken to every home basketball game.
 It was little more than a half-court shot of the action due to the bandwidth, but it was progress towards something new.
 A Diamond Rio MP3 player was purchased and taken to every remote broadcast, and once the signal was switched from terrestrial to remote feed, Clark or the field engineer would run the commercial breaks live in the field.
 It became possible to run an entire broadcast from the field without the assistance of the control booth or the station.